jonhiggs/vim-readline/README.md

 Together, lets make it happen!

-**UPDATE 06/12/15:** Automatically load the default maps and improved documentation.
+**UPDATE 06/12/15:** Automatically load the default maps, improved documentation and more functions.

 **UPDATE 04/12/15:** A lot of the movement, killing, yanking and changing is done.
 This should be complete enough for most people but it can still be better.